camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/network-ports.md

 The gateway needs to receive communication via `zeebe.gateway.network.port: 26500` from clients/workers, and `zeebe.gateway.cluster.initialContactPoints: [127.0.0.1:26502]` from brokers.

 :::note
-You can use all broker connections instead of one to make the startup process of the Zeebe Gateway more resilient.
+You can use all broker connections instead of one to make the startup process of the Zeebe gateway more resilient.
 :::

 The relevant [configuration](../configuration/configuration.md) settings are: